agentools/public-docs/acip-lightpaper.md

 ## 8. Autonomy and Guardrails

-By leveraging ACIPe's modularity and sovereignty, we can create scalable environments for testing and deploying new agents, while focusing on agent-specific guardrails.
+By leveraging blockchain's modularity and sovereignty, we can create scalable environments for testing and deploying new agents, while focusing on agent-specific guardrails.

 Balancing agent autonomy with system integrity is paramount.
 ACIP grants agents reasoning autonomy within their sandboxed chains, allowing them to make independent decisions.
 Simultaneously, it enforces strict guardrails to prevent undesirable behaviors.